uherj2/cython-image-compressor/README.md

 3. Run files `cyimageCompression.py` and `originalImageCopmression.py` in their respective folders

-Note: a comparison script that runs both files
+Note: a comparison script that runs both files is not yet completed.